Improving governance outcomes through AI documentation: Bridging theory and practice: Directions for future research

+Model documentation, on the other hand, can help practitioners evaluate the reliability of system performance or make informed decisions about usage, considering factors like environmental impacts, which can be significant even during model inference \cite{chien2023reducing}.
+System and process documentation plays a crucial role in providing operational clarity, enabling downstream stakeholders or organizational decision-makers to assess deployment contexts, overarching system behaviors, performance, risks, and the adequacy of ongoing monitoring processes.

+To ensure maximum effectiveness, the form and content of documentation artifacts—as well as the processes involved in creating them—should be responsive to the unique impacts and governance challenges associated with different system components.
+Future research, particularly empirical studies focused on organizational contexts, could clarify how documenting different system components—individually or in combination—supports distinct or overlapping governance goals.
+Such analysis could also inform design recommendations for different types of documentation, ensuring they collectively maximize their overall impact on governance.

-\textbf{Institutionalize responsible AI and risk management practices beyond documentation.} Ethical deliberation is a skill that practitioners can develop over time with intentional practice \cite{vallor2018overview}, but organizations need to implement additional interventions beyond documentation to help cultivate this skill.
+\textbf{Institutionalizing responsible AI and risk management practices beyond documentation.} Ethical deliberation is a skill that practitioners can develop over time with intentional practice \cite{vallor2018overview}, but organizations need to implement additional interventions beyond documentation to help cultivate this skill.
 Even when practitioners engage in documentation processes, they may overlook critical risks or fail to recommend appropriate mitigations without a deeper understanding of how AI can harm diverse individuals and communities \cite{madaio2024learning, chang2022understanding}.
-Therefore, organizations should strive to embed responsible AI and risk management efforts throughout their AI development practices.
+Therefore, organizations should strive to embed responsible AI and risk management efforts throughout their tools and AI development practices.
 When responsible AI is integrated into the organization's culture and broader practices, documentation processes that prompt practitioners to reflect on risks are more likely to be informed by a comprehensive understanding necessary for effective risk management.

-Conversely, relying solely on documentation to encourage critical reflection is unlikely to be sufficient and may even lead to negative outcomes.
-Documentation of potential ethical harms will likely be more effective when it focuses on concrete system properties, such as data containing personally identifiable information or existing societal biases, rather than on speculative concerns, which can be subjective and heavily influenced by the expertise and perspectives of the documentation producers.
+An open research question is how different tools and methods for raising awareness of ethical issues, fostering ethical deliberation, and empowering practitioners to act on these insights can work together to enhance AI governance.
+For instance, fairness toolkits can help practitioners less-experienced in algorithmic fairness better recognize and deliberate on trade-offs between system fairness and other performance indicators \cite{balayn2023fairness}.
+However, the tools and processes organizations adopt to institutionalize risk management practices may inadvertently narrow practitioners’ focus, limiting their ability to address emergent problems that fall outside the scope of these tools and processes or encouraging them to apply risk management techniques in inappropriate contexts \cite{balayn2023fairness, ahlawat2024minimum}.